 Rarely does a sudden trauma, such as a fall or automobile accident, cause a herniated disc.
 However, people who experience traumatic spine injuries as children or teenagers are more likely to develop disc problems later in life.

 Slipped disc risk factors

 Certain activities put you at greater risk of developing a slipped disc.
 Smoking or carrying excess body weight can increase your chances of disc weakening.
 Also, people with physically demanding jobs that require repetitive lifting, bending and twisting or prolonged sitting and standing in the same position may be at greater risk.
 There also is a hereditary element to the development of a slipped disc.
 If your parents or grandparents had a spine degeneration that led to bulging or herniated discs, there is a chance that you could develop those conditions as well.

 If you have been diagnosed with a slipped disc, your physician will likely prescribe conservative treatments such as rest, pain medication or activity modification.
 Most people start to experience improved symptoms in just a few months of slipped disc treatment.
 However, for those patients with severe, limiting pain that persists even after non-surgical treatment, slipped disc surgery may be advised.
 Laser Spine Institute provides minimally invasive procedures that are tremendously successful at alleviating the symptoms of a slipped disc with a much quicker recovery time than traditional open back surgery.
-For more information, or to receive a complimentary review of your MRI or CT scan, contact us today.
+For more information, contact us today.